Trustworthy Language Intelligence for Security-Relevant and Harmful Online Text

 About

-I am an Assistant Professor in Computer Science & Cybersecurity at Minot State University.
-My work focuses on building reproducible, reliable, and efficient language intelligence pipelines for high-noise, high-stakes settings—especially cybersecurity discourse on social platforms.
+I am an Assistant Professor in Computer Science & Cybersecurity at Minot State University, where I am building an externally fundable research program in trustworthy language intelligence for security-relevant and harmful online text.
+My work focuses on reproducible, reliable, and efficient language intelligence pipelines for high-noise, high-stakes settings—especially cybersecurity discourse on social platforms.

 Featured Research